x13a/WyFy/README.md

 After toggling it ON, to change Wi-Fi state you have to send broadcast to `me.lucky.wyfy/.ControlReceiver` with the action below.
-Also you may require code authentication to limit access to controller by clicking on the code block (red - disabled, yellow - enabled).
+Also you may require code authentication to limit access to controller by long clicking on the code block (red - disabled, yellow - enabled).
 While authentication enabled you have to send this code in broadcast extra with the key `code`.

 Broadcasts can be sent with Key Mapper, apps for automation like Automate/Tasker/MacroDroid and so on.